osg-htc/docs/docs/security/host-certs/digicert.md

 DigiCert IGTF Host Certificates
 ===============================

-!!! danger "DigiCert no longer issue IGTF certificates"
+!!! danger "DigiCert no longer issues IGTF certificates"
     DigiCert stopped issuing IGTF certificates so the instructions in this document are no longer applicable.

 !!! note